Sports Betting in New York

 With neighbouring state New Jersey and nearby Delaware accepting bets within their casino and racinos (racetracks which also feature a casino), New York officials are keen to not be left behind.
 And in 2013 they did lay down a lot of groundwork to allow people to bet legally in New York State in the event the ‘prohibition against sports gambling act’ would be repealed.

 With a potential $1.2 billion in annual sports betting revenues to be earned, the state is keen to get a new bill drafted and passed as soon as possible.
-In addition to financial losses, Native American gaming, which operate outside of New York State law, have announced their intention to commence with sports betting within their casinos in the short-term future.
+In addition to financial losses, Native American gaming, which operates outside of New York State law, have announced their intention to commence with sports betting within their casinos in the short-term future.

 How do I place a bet in New York – and where?

 Once the go-ahead is given it is inevitable New York’s two thoroughbred racecourses – Belmont Park and Aqueduct – will be given the all clear to accept sports bets.
-Likewise its racinos including: The Fairgrounds, Saratoga, Yonkers and Monticello.
+Likewise its racinos including The Fairgrounds, Saratoga, Yonkers and Monticello.
 Then, of course, there are the casinos headed by Del Largo, Tioga Downs, Rivers Casino and numerous others.

 But the jewel in the crown for betting legally in New York is mobile and online wagering.
 This is where the bulk of the state’s turnover will happen and where the majority of income for the state will ultimately come from.